-On the other hand, two-factor authentication might not be flexible or robust enough for certain situations and specific industries.
+- On the other hand, 2FA might not be flexible or robust enough for certain situations and specific industries.
 With MFA, more than two factors are required for authentication, enabling more variables and security.
 To elaborate, MFA can grant degrees of access across a broad spectrum of possibilities depending on various data points and multiple factors obtained from the login.

 MFA and Multilayered Cybersecurity

 While MFA can help strengthen your security, it is still best employed as part of a multilayered cybersecurity program based on a defense-in-depth strategy.
 Defense-in-depth is a cybersecurity model that employs continuous multilayered security for real-time, holistic protection.
 The reality of today’s cyber threats is that no one cybersecurity practice is enough to protect on its own.
 Instead, overlapping layers of cybersecurity protections are recommended.
 A layered defense helps security organizations reduce vulnerabilities, contain threats, and mitigate risk.